 The quantitative portion of this research found that out of the 141 lunches observed, chocolate milk was selected most at 60% of the time that a milk was selected, but when selected, the chocolate milk went unconsumed 55% of the time that it was taken.
-In contrast, white milk was selected 18% of the time and went unconsumed 85% of the time that it was taken.milk consumption the researchers , a milk was selected This aligns with the qualitative study in which 90% of all students who said that they normally selected a milk during lunch said that they either selected a chocolate or strawberry milk.
+In contrast, white milk was selected 18% of the time and went unconsumed 85% of the time that it was taken.
+This milk consumption data is aligned to a similar study that examined student milk consumption in two suburban South Carolina schools in which the researchers observed 968 lunch selections from K-5th graders (n=968) (Peckham et al., 2021).
+Similarly, researchers found that students selected the chocolate milk option with the most frequency, 75% of the time a milk was selected (Peckham et. al., 2021).
+This aligns with the qualitative study in which 90% of all students who said that they normally selected a milk during lunch said that they either selected a chocolate or strawberry milk.

 Yet, while flavored milks were selected at a higher rate than the non-flavored or white milk options, the consumption patterns of the flavored milks is concerning.
 In the qualitative interviews with students, 50% of all students interviewed stated that they did not select a milk while at lunch.
 This also aligns to the quantitative study in which chocolate milk went unconsumed 55% of the time it was selected, white milk went unconsumed 85% of the time it was selected and strawberry milk went unconsumed 40% of the time that it was selected.
 Throughout this research it appears that there is a discrepancy in the amount of milk that is actually being consumed during school lunch.

-The qualitative data also revealed that students favorite drink choices at home may not be fully represented in their local cafeteria offerings. regardinThirty five percent said that their favorite drink at home was water with another 40% of students saying that their favorite drink at home was juice.
-Policy makers and school leaders may want to gain better insight into the actual milk consumption happening in the NSLP and work to determine what benefit would be lost if milk were no longer required and another item such as water were offered.
-Both the qualitative and quantitative data suggest that students may not be consuming all of their milk.
+The qualitative data also revealed that students favorite drink choices at home may not be fully represented in their local cafeteria offerings.
+Thirty five percent of interviewees said that their favorite drink at home was water with another 40% of interviewees saying that their favorite drink at home was juice.
+Policy makers and school leaders may want to gain better insight into the actual milk consumption happening within the NSLP and work to determine what benefit would be lost if milk were no longer required and another item, such as water, were offered.
+As both the qualitative and quantitative data suggest that students may not be consuming all of their milk.